Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/Events.md

 Activities that request notifications should also remove the notification requests upon the receipt of a `/deactivate` request.

-Whenever Hub receives call to `/event` endpoint with paylod containing crate of Standard Event Report manifest it tries to determine which plans should be run in response to this event.
+Whenever Hub receives call to `/event` endpoint with payload containing crate of Standard Event Report manifest it tries to determine which plans should be run in response to this event.
 It checks `externalDomainId` and `externalAccountId` properties of the manifest, identifies the authorizations that bear the same values of these properties, get the owners of these authorizations and check their active plans that contains Standard Event Subscription manifest inside its activities storage which matches `eventNames` property of incoming event.

 If terminal posts manifest with empty `externalAccountId` property but with nonempty `externalDomainId` property that eventually means event that relates to all accounts that belong to specified external domain.

 Terminals should avoid posting manifests with both `externalAccountId` and `externalDomainId` as such events won't be processed by Hub